 Wall Street rallied broadly with the Nasdaq approaching record highs as signs of an economic recovery from mandated shutdowns helped investors look beyond US social unrest and pandemic worries.
 Financials, industrials and tech pushed the three major US stock indexes well into the black.
 A spate of grim economic data was not as bad as economists feared, with ADP reporting many fewer private-sector job cuts in May than expected.
 Market participants now await the US Labor Department's more comprehensive May jobs report, which is expected to show unemployment soaring to a historic 19.7 percent.
 The Dow Jones Industrial Average rose 527.24 points, or 2.05 percent, to 26,269.89, the S&P 500 gained 42.05 points, or 1.36 percent, to 3,122.87 and the Nasdaq Composite added 74.54 points, or 0.78 percent, to 9,682.91.

-Ahead of the local open, SPI futures were 12 points lower at 5,642.
+Ahead of the local open SPI futures are 73 points higher at 5999.